Emory-CBIS/MultiView.LOCUS/example_data/Readme.txt

   - `Data_x.rds`
   - `Data_y.rds`

-The info below is  about how we get the Simulation data above,  optional
+The info below is  about how we get the Simulation data above (optional)
 ---------------------------------------------------------------------------------------------------

 The `S/` folder stores source objects used to generate the simulation data.